 Once training finished, generate annotations using the trained network via DAS/Predict.
 This will ask you to select a model file containing the trained.
 Training creates files in the

 quickstart.res folder, starting with the time stamp of training—select the file ending in

 In the next dialog, predict song for 60 seconds starting after your manual annotations:

 Make sure that

 Proof reading modeis enabled.
 That way, annotations created by the network will be assigned names ending in

 pulse_proposals.
 The proposals will be transformed into proper

 Delete segments shorter than (seconds)by unchecking both check boxes.

 In contrast to training, prediction is very fast, and does not require a GPU—should finish within 30 seconds.
 The proposed annotations should be already good — most pulses should be correctly detected.
 Sine song is harder to predict and will likely be often missed or chopped up into multiple segments with gaps in between.

-H for approving only the active or all song types, respectively.
-This will rename the proposals in the view to the original names (for instance,
+G. This will rename the proposals in the view to the original names (for instance,